The Beginnings of a Community Banking Tradition

 A New Page in our History

-On June 3rd 2014, Community Savings Bank announced the signing of a Merger Agreement in which The Home Building & Loan Company in Greenfield, Ohio will merge with Community Savings Bank.
-We are excited about bringing the CSB brand to Greenfield.
+In September 2014, The Home Building and Loan Company in Greenfield, Ohio merged with and into Community Savings Bank.
+We are excited to bring the CSB brand experience to the Greenfield community.

 Go To Top